kazaamjt/BlogContent/basics/part_2.md

 And because I'm very familiar with Windows AD and Hyper-V that's what I'm sticking to for now.

 Anyway, I digress, setting up `Active Directory` will allow for centralized authentication and authorization.
-The goal is for people to be able to log in to *most-if-not-all* Services using a single account.
+The goal is for people to be able to log in to *most-if-not-all* Services using a single set of crendentials.

 ## Installing and configuring Active Directory

 So as I mentioned, we'll be using `Active Directory` for authentication and authorization.
 I'll be referring to `Active Directory` mostly as `AD` from here on out.
-Since our server is "headless", we'll be using Powershell to do so.
+I'll be using Powershell to do this.
 As a heads-up, I'll mostly be using PowerShell throughout this blog, when configuring Windows Stuff.

 First, let's install `AD-DS - Active Directory Domain Services`: